 A brief overview of compensation in stock and options.

 Equity compensation is a large and somewhat technical subject.
-Before getting into gritty details you need to have an overall picture of how it works.
+It’s helpful to have an overall picture of how it works before getting into gritty details.
 We divide the subject into four areas summarized below.
 First, there are key concepts that apply to the entire area.
-Second, we look at compensation you may have when you acquire stock from an employer.
+Second, we look at compensation you may have when you acquire restricted stock units (RSUs) from an employer.
 The third topic is nonqualified stock options, and the fourth is incentive stock options.

 It’s worth noting that each topic builds on the previous one to some extent.
 You can skip around, but you’ll find that the rules for incentive stock options build on the rules for nonqualified options, and those rules build on the rules for acquiring stock from an employer.